CyrusOfEden/iterm-workspace/README.md

 # iterm-workspace

+**iterm-workspace** helps you jump into developing by lowering the barrier to getting started.

 Frequently, you'll run into a situation where you have to run multiple programs in your terminal to get your project running.
 Imagine this:

-You arrive work, turn on your computer, fire up VS Code, and are ready to get developing.
+You arrive at work, turn on your computer, fire up VS Code, and are ready to get developing.
 You open up your terminal program, `cd` into the project directory.
 Now which commands are you supposed to run?
 Maybe you have JavaScript compilation, maybe you have a development server, and a job runner, and you're running a Docker database container by hand.

 What if there was an _easy_ way to run all of those instantly in tabs and panes?

 Enter **iterm-workspace**: ⚡️ Configuration-based iTerm scripting for instantly starting up your project workspace.

-Let's look at how **iterm-workspace** can help you jump into developing by lowering the barrier to getting started.

 ## JavaScript Project Example